How to Start a Dog Walking Business

 - Make sure to obtain a veterinarian release.
 This is written permission to take the dog to the vet without bearing the responsibility of payment (the dog owner would pay).
 It will list the dog’s normal vet and give permission to take the dog to another vet if necessary.

-At this time both pet sitting and dog walking are still in their infancy as recognized professions.
+At this time, both pet sitting and dog walking are still in their infancy as recognized professions.
 There are an estimated 78.2 million dogs owned in the US.
 According to an industry expert, only 3 percent of households nationally use a pet sitter or dog walker.
-Even so, that adds up to 50 to 60 million visits annually, according to the same source and that number is on the rise.